 What is SWEOLD?

-SWEOLD is an ongoing, nationally representative survey of the older population of Sweden.
-It is used to study the living conditions of older adults in Sweden and shine a light on issues facing this demographic.
-The interview covers things that are important in life such as health, activities, social life, economy and healthcare.
+SWEOLD is an ongoing, nationally representative survey of the Swedish population aged 77 and older.
+It is used to study the living conditions of older adults in Sweden and highlight issues concerning this group.
+The interviews cover topics that are important in life, such as health, activities, family situation, social life, financial resources, and need for healthcare and social care.

 Why should you participate?

-The older population constitutes a significant group in society.
+The older population constitutes a significant part of society.
 It is a heterogeneous group of individuals, with varying living conditions and life stories.
-To get a fair picture of what the living conditions look like and how they vary over time, we need to interview people in this age group.
-Without interviews with different people, we cannot reach an accurate understanding of people’s living conditions and health, and how they change.
+To get an accurate picture of the living conditions and how they change over time, we need to conduct interviews with people in this age group.
+Without interviews with different individuals, we cannot fully understand people’s living conditions and health, or how these change.

 Why is the study repeated?

 Our living conditions are constantly changing.
 The composition of older people as a group also changes over time.
 Older birth cohorts pass away while younger birth cohorts, who lived their lives under different conditions, reach older age.
-To answer questions about living conditions for older people as a group, new surveys must be conducted regularly.
-By following people over time, we can also study how earlier living conditions affect people later life.
+To answer questions about living conditions for older people as a group, new surveys need to be conducted regularly.
+By following people over time, we can also study how earlier living conditions affect conditions later in life.

 Are earlier living conditions related to current health, social relationships and/or physical and cognitive abilities?
 Questions like this can be answered through repeated study of the same people.
-We also make sure to draw extra samples for each survey so that it is always representative of Sweden’s population.
+We also make sure to include additional samples in each survey so that it always remains representative of Sweden’s population.

 Sample Selection